cianfara/CS1XA3/README.md

 If #Ignore tag is found the file will be skipped

 # ---------Interpreted Help--------
-helpPage 		-> Display current page
+helpPage 		-> Display help page

 startUp  		-> Run Startup text